-In this section, the impacts on land degradation of integrated response options based on landmanagement are assessed.
+- 35 In this section, the impacts on land degradation of integrated response options based on land - 36 management are assessed.

-25 6.3.4.1.1 Integrated response options based on land management in agriculture
+1 6.4.4.1.1 Integrated response options based on land management in agriculture

-Burney et al. (2010) estimated that an additional global cropland area of 11.11-15.14 Mkm would have been needed if productivity had not increased between 1961 and 2000.
-As for desertification, given that agricultural expansion is a main driver of land degradation (FAO and ITPS 2015), increased food productivity has prevented up to 11.11-15.14 Mkm from exploitation and land degradation (Table 6.37).

-Land degradation can be addressed by the implementation of improved cropland, livestock and grazing land management practices, such as those outlined in the recently published Voluntary Guidelines for Sustainable Soil Management (FAO 2017b).
-Each one could potentially affect extensive surfaces, not less than 10 Mkm.
-The Guidelines include a list of practices aiming at minimising soil erosion, enhancing soil organic matter content, fostering soil nutrient balance and cycles, preventing, minimising and mitigating soil salinisation and alkalinisation, soil contamination,

-37 soil acidification, and soil sealing, soil compaction, and improving soil water management.
-Land

-- 1 cover and land cover change are key factors and indicators of land degradation.
-In many drylands, - 2 land cover is threatened by overgrazing, so management of stocking rate and grazing can help to - 3 prevent the advance of land degradation Smith et al. (2016c). - 4 Agroforestry can help stabilise soils to prevent land degradation, so given that there are is around 10 - 5 Mkm of land with more than 10% tree cover (Garrity, 2012), agroforestry could benefit up to 10 6 Mkm of land. - 7 Agricultural diversification usually aims at increasing climate and food security resilience, such as - 8 under "climate smart agriculture" approaches (Lipper et al. 2014).
-Both objectives are closely related 0 to lond dogradation projectively offecting $1.5 \text{ M/m}^2$ - 9 to land degradation prevention, potentially affecting 1-5 Mkm. - 10 Shifting from grassland to tilled crops increases erosion and soil loss, so there are significant benefits - for addressing land degradation, by stabilising degraded soils (Chapter 3).
-Since cropland expansion 12 - during 1985 to 2005 was 17.4 thousand $\text{km}^2 \text{ yr}^{-1}$ (Foley et al.,2009), and not all of this expansion will be from grasslands or degraded land, the maximum contribution of prevention of conversion of - 15 be from grassiands or degraded land, the maximum contribution of prevention of conversion of 14 grasslands to croplands is 17.4 thousand $\text{km}^2$ yr-1, a small global benefit for control of land - 15 degradation (Tale 6.37). - 16 Most land degradation processes that are sensitive to climate change pressures (e.g. erosion, decline in - 17 soil organic matter, salinisation, waterlogging, drying of wet ecosystems) can benefit from integrated - 18 water management.
-Integrated water management options include management to reduce aquifer and - 19 surface water depletion, and to prevent over extraction, and provide direct co-benefits for prevention - 20 of land degradation.
-Land management practices implemented for climate change mitigation may also - 21 affect water resources.
-Globally, water erosion is estimated to result in the loss of 23-42 MtN and - 22 14.6-26.4 MtP annually (Pierzynski et al., 2017).
-Forests influence the storage and flow of water in - 23 watersheds (Eisenbies et al. 2007) and are therefore important for regulating how climate change will - 24 impact landscapes. - Table 6.37 summarises the impact on land degradation of options in agriculture, with confidence estimates based on the thresholds outlined in Table 6.53 in section 6.3.6, and indicative (not exhaustive) references upon which the evidence in based. - 28
+- 2 Burney et al. (2010) estimated that an additional global cropland area of 11.11-15.14 Mkm2 would - 3 have been needed if productivity had not increased between 1961 and 2000.
+As for desertification, - 4 given that agricultural expansion is a main driver of land degradation (FAO and ITPS 2015), - 5 increased food productivity has prevented up to 11.11-15.14 Mkm2 from exploitation and land - 6 degradation (Table 6.37). - 7 Land degradation can be addressed by the implementation of improved cropland, livestock and - 8 grazing land management practices, such as those outlined in the recently published Voluntary - 9 Guidelines for Sustainable Soil Management (FAO 2017b).
+Each one could potentially affect - extensive surfaces, not less than 10 Mkm2.
+The Guidelines include a list of practices aiming at - minimising soil erosion, enhancing soil organic matter content, fostering soil nutrient balance and - cycles, preventing, minimising and mitigating soil salinisation and alkalinisation, soil contamination, - soil acidification, and soil sealing, soil compaction, and improving soil water management.
+Land - cover and land cover change are key factors and indicators of land degradation.
+In many drylands, - 15 land cover is threatened by overgrazing, so management of stocking rate and grazing can help to - prevent the advance of land degradation Smith et al. (2016c). - Agroforestry can help stabilise soils to prevent land degradation, so given that there are is around 10 - 18 Mkm2 of land with more than 10% tree cover (Garrity, 2012), agroforestry could benefit up to 10 - 19 Mkm2 of land. - 20 Agricultural diversification usually aims at increasing climate and food security resilience, such as - 21 under "climate smart agriculture" approaches (Lipper et al. 2014).
+Both objectives are closely related - 22 to land degradation prevention, potentially affecting 1-5 Mkm2. - 23 Shifting from grassland to tilled crops increases erosion and soil loss, so there are significant benefits - for addressing land degradation, by stabilising degraded soils (Chapter 3).
+Since cropland expansion - during 1985 to 2005 was 17.4 thousand km2 yr-1 (Foley et al.,2009), and not all of this expansion will - 26 be from grasslands or degraded land, the maximum contribution of prevention of conversion of - 27 grasslands to croplands is 17.4 thousand km2 yr-1, a small global benefit for control of land - degradation (Tale 6.37). - 29 Most land degradation processes that are sensitive to climate change pressures (e.g. erosion, decline in - 30 soil organic matter, salinisation, waterlogging, drying of wet ecosystems) can benefit from integrated - 31 water management.
+Integrated water management options include management to reduce aquifer and - 32 surface water depletion, and to prevent over extraction, and provide direct co-benefits for prevention - 33 of land degradation.
+Land management practices implemented for climate change mitigation may also - 34 affect water resources.
+Globally, water erosion is estimated to result in the loss of 23-42 MtN and - 35 14.6-26.4 MtP annually (Pierzynski et al., 2017).
+Forests influence the storage and flow of water in - 36 watersheds (Eisenbies et al. 2007) and are therefore important for regulating how climate change will - impact landscapes.

+- 38 Table 6.37 summarises the impact on land degradation of options in agriculture, with confidence - 39 estimates based on the thresholds outlined in Table 6.53 in section 6.4.6, and indicative (not - 40 exhaustive) references upon which the evidence in based.